zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-09-20-expanding-toolkit.markdown

 {pagebreak}

-A holistic approach is essential for achieving success in the intricate and fast-paced world of IT architecture, especially within complex organizations.
-Traditional IT architecture literature often fails to address the multifaceted challenges architects face today.
-To bridge this gap, I have curated a selection of resources that provide a broader perspective, drawing inspiration from social sciences, behavioral sciences, product management, and political sciences.
-These resources offer valuable insights and practical strategies for running the Grounded Architecture practice in complex organizational environments.
+A **holistic approach** is essential in the fast-moving and complex world of IT architecture.
+Traditional architecture literature often does not fully address the range of challenges architects face in practice.
+To broaden that perspective, I have curated resources from **social science, behavioral science, product management, and political science**.

+This section extends one of the book's core claims: **architects improve faster when they learn beyond architecture**.
+Many of the hardest problems in practice involve **economics, product tradeoffs, organizational behavior, and decision-making under uncertainty**.

 * [**Economic Modeling With ROI and Financial Options**](#economics): I sketch two methods of determining the economic value of technology investments and architecture: the return on investment metaphor and the financial options metaphor.